 Top Things You Should Know About Production Designers

-The best way to get started in a career as a production designer is to begin by working for one.
-You will get an accurate view of what the job entails as well as top notch training that will help you advance your career.
-Consider starting as a production assistant in an art department to get the ground floor experience you need.
+The best way to get started in a career as a production designer is to work for someone in this position as an apprentice or an assistant.
+Even being a gopher is useful if you can see the opportunity for advancement.
+This will allow you to get an accurate view of exactly what the job entails on a day-to-day basis as well as the irreplaceable hands-on training that will end up advancing your career.
+You may want to consider starting out as a production assistant in an art department to get the ground floor experience you'll need.

 Or, try to get a job working on commercials, student films, or even music videos—this will lay the groundwork for taking on much larger projects.
 And, if all else fails, don't scoff at being an intern—even an unpaid intern.
 We all have to start somewhere and as long as you get good solid experience and you're enhancing your resume you'll be ahead of the game.